 During this day’s two recording sessions The Beatles worked on a number of songs for the A Hard Day’s Night LP and the Long Tall Sally EP.

 The first session took place from 2.30-5.30pm, and began with takes 1-5 of Matchbox, only three of which were complete.
-The final was the one selected for the Long Tall Sally EP.
-Ringo Starr sang the lead vocals and drummed simultaneously, and the song’s composer Carl Perkins was present in the studio it was recorded.
+The final was the one selected for Long Tall Sally.
+Ringo Starr sang the lead vocals and drummed simultaneously, and the song’s composer Carl Perkins was present in the studio as it was recorded.